NakosV/Car-Brand-Classification-Through-Video/README.md

  - ***Dataset:*** https://www.kaggle.com/datasets/renancostaalencar/compcars
  - ***The video used:*** https://www.pexels.com/video/dynamic-city-highway-with-arched-bridge-32272314/

-# A Portion of the Program Working
+# A Sample of the Program Working
 <img width="600" height="337" alt="Detection-ezgif com-optimize" src="https://github.com/user-attachments/assets/13c54ce7-6fb1-4466-aa59-ab1402d94ba6" />

 # Results
-If you want to properly see the results of the program you can click **[here](https://drive.google.com/file/d/10hYeSIOSfufaInFkyWj55LAPNFDOUFWv/view?usp=drive_link)**
+If you want to properly see the results of the program you can **[click here](https://drive.google.com/file/d/10hYeSIOSfufaInFkyWj55LAPNFDOUFWv/view?usp=drive_link)**

+# Contributions
+Even though I am largely finished with this project feel free to suggest improvements, address issues or fork the repository to experiment with your own datasets.